Business culture has changed, with more business than ever being conducted in writing, rather than in person.

-Seeking feedback from your seniors and peers is very important but evaluating yourself is still critical.
-Proof-reading your own work can be difficult as you might be resistant to the characteristics of your own style.
+Proofreading your own work can be difficult, as you might be resistant to the characteristics of your own style.
 Reading your work aloud can help you pick up on awkward sentences and vocabulary.

-Translate vice-versa for a new perspective
+Translate Vice-Versa for a New Perspective

 This way, you will be able to understand the relationship between the two languages better.
 This will cultivate your translation skills and fluency in the target language.

 It’s a cliché for a reason; practice makes you better at what you do.
 Translation requires continuous practice.
-Spare some time every day to working on your craft.
-Keep track of your mistakes and learn from them.
+Spare some time every day to work on your craft.

-Use Computer-Assisted Translation (CAT) tools
+Use Computer-Assisted Translation (CAT) Tools

 CAT tools also ensure your translation is consistent and can allow you to discover skipped lines or words and repeated phrases.

 However experienced you are as a translator, there is always room for improvement.
 You can develop your business writing and translation skills with the help of an online language tutor.

 A private tutor is the best way to learn specific vocabulary and be a proficient translator in a specific field (medicine, legal, finance, etc.).
-You can learn specific vocabulary in your specialized field online at Preply.

 When you hire professional translation services such as BeTranslated you can rest assured that your project will be delivered to the highest standard by a qualified and experienced translator with specialized knowledge in your area.
-Why not get in touch for more information or to get a quote today?